crbentle/GenovaChallenge/README.md

 The average age for both files was x
  </pre>

+This was developed using:
+- Java version "1.8.0_91"
+- Eclipse Neon Release (4.6.3)

 ### To run the code execute the main method in com.genova.main.CodingChallenge